Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_INDX_Toolboard.md

 | **ACT / LED 1** | Green | Indicates activity on the CAN-FD bus |
 | **STATUS / LED 0** | Red | Status LED.
 See description below |

-**Status LED:** In normal use, the red LED flashes slowly (approx 1Hz) in sync with the main board to indicate that it has CAN sync, or flashes continuously and rapidly to indicate that it doesn't.
+**Status LED:** In normal use, the red LED flashes slowly (approx 1Hz) in sync with the main board to indicate that it has CAN time sync, or flashes continuously and rapidly to indicate that it doesn't.
 It also flashes startup error codes, for example if the bootloader doesn't find valid firmware on the board.
 For a list of these error codes see [CAN_connection basics](https://docs.duet3d.com/User_manual/Machine_configuration/CAN_connection#led-behaviour-and-error-codes).

 ## Software notes
 The firmware file for this board is called Duet3Firmware_TOOLINDX.bin.